on landscape The online magazine for landscape photographers

 Rhiain Lefton

 Rhiain Lefton is a British landscape photographer who lives in the Lot, France.
-Growing up in an arPsPc family, she was educated in France and the UK, where she gained a Master’s degree in Critical Theory, a diploma in Horticulture from the RHS and studied photography.
+She was educated in France and the UK, where she gained a Masters with distinction in Critical Theory and studied photography.

-Rhiain runs immersive landscape photography courses in a beautiful part of rural SW France where photographers (all levels) stay in a restored 16th-century farmhouse with full-board to dedicate their time to their practice.
-The week gives participants a chance to hone their particular sensitivity to the landscape and develop a cohesive body of work, in contrast with image inflation.
-In addition to the courses, Rhiain offers creative workflow mentoring.
+Rhiain runs immersive landscape photography courses in a beautiful part of rural SW France where photographers (all levels) stay in a restored 16th century farmhouse with full-board so as to dedicate their time to their practice.
+The week gives participants the chance to hone their particular sensitivity to the landscape and develop a cohesive body of work, in contrast with image inflation.

 immersivelandscapephotography.myportfolio.com